mufassiriqbal/salary-prediction/README.md

 ## 📂 Dataset

-The dataset used is `hiring (1).csv` which contains candidate details and salaries.
+The dataset used is `hiring.csv` which contains candidate details and salaries.

 ## 🚀 Models Implemented